-- Instead of jam, try purefruit spreador mashed banana.
-Other healthy choices are low-fat cheese, cottage cheese with a couple of fresh chopped dates, or almond butter and chopped banana.
+- Instead of jam try mashed banana.
+Other healthy choices are low-fat cheese, cottage cheese with a couple of fresh chopped dates, or nut butter (make sure the one you buy doesn't have any additions like sugar or palm oil) and chopped banana.

-- Use as little oil as possible when cooking.
+- Try to limit the amount of oil when cooking.
 Cook with unsaturated vegetable oils, such as sunflower, olive or rapeseed, instead of butter or ghee.

 - Add extra fruit and veg to bump up your fibre intake wherever you can.
-Add half a banana to your cereal, or grilled tomatoes to a fried breakfast.
+Add berries, dried fruit or half a banana to your cereal, or grilled tomatoes to eggs on toast.